pgMemento/pgMemento/README.md

 to one column and populate them back to sets of records without losing information on the data types.
 This is very handy when creating a past table state.
-I think the same applies to the PostgreSQL extension hstore so pgMemento could also be realized using hstore except JSON.
+I think the same applies to the PostgreSQL extension hstore so pgMemento could also be realized using hstore except JSONB.

+But taking a look into the past of the database is not the main motivation.
+In the future everybody will use logical decoding for that, I guess.
+With pgMemento the user shall be able to rollback certain transactions happended in the past.
+I want to design a logic that checks if a transactions can be reverted in order that it fits to following transactions, eg. a DELETE is simple, but what about reverting an UPDATE on data that has been deleted later anyway?

 For further reading please consider that pgMemento has neither been tested nor benchmarked a lot by myself.